 The Winners will win 2 tickets each, for them and a partner to attend the Tomorrowland Wonderland Winter event in Alpe D’Huez .
 The event starts on the 21st of March 2023 and ends on the 25th of March 2023.

+The winners will be responsible for scheduling visa appointments and will cater for their Visa processing costs.

 The winners will depart from South Africa on the 20th of March and return on 25th of March .

 The Winner’s partner must be 18 years old or above and have a valid passport which is older than 6 months.
 All the terms and conditions herein will apply to the Winner’s partner equally.